 What the Ford Mustang Gets Right

 Handling, for the first time.
 Finally getting fully independent suspension makes the 2015 Mustang a sports car, and not just a straight-line cruiser.
-It's also helped out by strong engines, with the returning 5.0-liter V8 and a brand-new 2.3-liter Ecoboost turbocharged four-cylinder, pumping out 310 horsepower (let's forget the fleet-special V6 engine).
+It's also helped out by strong engines, with the returning 5-liter V8 and a brand-new 2.3-liter Ecoboost turbocharged four-cylinder, pumping out 310 horsepower (let's forget the fleet-special V6 engine).
+Leading the charge in the horsepower war for the Mustang is its Shelby GT350 model, which features a 526-horsepower flat-plane-crank V8.
 All of this contributes to an athletic feel the Mustang, and muscle cars, have never been known for.
 But it also makes it a truly well-rounded sports coupe.

 What the Dodge Challenger Gets Right